Lancelot-Grail Cycle: The History of the Holy Grail

-History of Merlin
+The History of Merlin

-The Vulgate Estoire de Merlin (Story of Merlin), or just the Vulgate Merlin, concerns Merlin and the early life of Arthur.
+The Vulgate Estoire de Merlin (Story of Merlin), or just the Vulgate Merlin, concerns Merlin's complicated conception and childhood and the early life of Arthur, which Merlin has influence over.
 It is a redaction of the Prose Merlin, itself a conversion of Robert de Boron's poem by the same title.
 It can be divided into: